zhouzi/awesome-perceived-performance/README.md

 # Reactive Design

-Reactive Design, an approach to solve loading states.
+Reactive Design is an approach to solve loading states.

 ## Core Principle